-This is one of many Harvard references to useful online references that I used in the Level 5 Maths ADTLLS, Meeting a learner’s needs / case study assignment (Part of Module 1: Approaches to Mathematics learning and teaching).
+This is one of many Harvard maths online references that I used in the Level 5 Maths ADTLLS, Meeting a learner’s needs / case study assignment (Part of Module 1: Approaches to Mathematics learning and teaching).

 Communities of practice is site run and written by Etienne Wenger (of Lave and Wenger fame!), a leading expert on communities of practice.
 Try this excellent quick starter diagram (PDF) to get your head round his theories and apply it to your teaching rationales, reflective diary, etc.

-Maths4Life is now part of the Excellence Gateway and has loads of ideas for teaching and learning numeracy – along with related constructivist / connectivist theory.
-It’s also a fantastic source of printable resources and card based games – I keep the big yellow folder (all contents available on the site as PDF files) under my desk and refer to it often.
+Maths4Life is now archived as part of the NRDC site.
+Loads of ideas for teaching and learning numeracy – along with related constructivist / connectivist theory.
+It’s also a fantastic source of printable resources and card based games – I keep the big yellow folder under my desk and refer to it often.